StrangeBeeCorp/docs/README.md

 ##### 1. Build the Docker image

-The Docker image bundles Python, MkDocs, and all necessary dependencies.
+The Docker image bundles Python, MkDocs, and all necessary dependencies:
 ```bash
 docker build . -t docs
 ```